National Highway 12 (India)

-National Highway 12 (NH 12), previously NH 34, is a National Highway in India which runs entirely in West Bengal.
+National Highway 12 (NH 12) is a National Highway in India which runs entirely in West Bengal.
 It runs from its junction with NH 27 at Dalkhola terminating at Bakkhali.

+Prior to renumbering, the section between Dalkhola and Kolkata was known as NH 34, while the segment between Kolkata and Bakkhali was known as NH 117.

 Route

 NH 12 originates from its junction with NH 27 at Dalkhola in Uttar Dinajpur district and passes through Karandighi, Raiganj, Malda, passes over the Farakka Barrage, Umarpur, Aurangabad, Berhampore, Beldanga, Bethuadahari, Krishnanagar, Ranaghat, Barasat, Belghoria Expressway, Dankuni, Santragachi, Behala, Joka, Diamond Harbour, Kakdwip and ends at Bakkhali.